 The compact design and reduced amount of materials in paper machinery manufacturing also remarkably decrease the carbon footprint of the machine.
-Compact design reduces the environmental impact of the OptiConcept M.
+Compact design reduces the environmental impact of OptiConcept M.

-Valmet has already sold twelve OptiConcept M production lines covering board and paper grades in Asia, Europe and North-America.
+Valmet has already sold twelve OptiConcept M production lines covering board and paper grades in Asia, Europe, and North-America.
 The first delivered line, Liansheng Paper PM 6, started-up in China in 2012.
-“The most benefical part of this concept is the low consumption of water, electricity and steam and the installation required 30-40% fewer working hours than a conventional project”, says Xue Rong Jun, Project Manager at Liansheng Paper.
+“The most beneficial part of this concept is the low consumption of water, electricity, and steam and the installation required 30-40% fewer working hours than a conventional project”, says Xue Rong Jun, Project Manager at Liansheng Paper.
 Another example of fluent OptiConcept M operation is Siam Kraft PM 16 in Thailand.
 According to Wichan Jitpukdee, Managing Director of Siam Kraft Industry: “PM 16 showcases cutting-edge paper packaging technology.
 It combines state-of-the-art technology with SCG Packaging’s expertise, which means our company can now manufacture products that meet the needs of our customers in every way”.